Alonso-del-Arte/blackjack/README.md

 # blackjack
 The blackjack, or 21, game

-For now, this is a console application limited to a dealer and only one player.
+The game is ready to play on the console or terminal (text only), limited to a dealer and only one player.
+I am working on a graphical user interface for this.

 There is for now no option to split a pair, double down nor make an insurance bet.

 ## The rules of blackjack, as I understand them